ebu/cpa-tutorial/README.md

 This repository contains the material for the EBU [DevCon 2015 workshop](https://tech.ebu.ch/devcon15) on [Cross Platform Authentication](https://tech.ebu.ch/docs/tech/tech3366.pdf).

-It provides the means to set up a fully self-contained virtual machine image containing the reference implementation of CPA, (the [Authorization Provider](https://github.com/ebu/cpa-auth-provider), [Service Provider](https://github.com/ebu/cpa-service-provider), and [Client](https://github.com/ebu/cpa-client)) together with an interactive tutorial using [Jupyter](http://jupyter.org).
+It provides the means to set up a fully self-contained virtual machine image containing the reference implementation of CPA (the [Authorization Provider](https://github.com/ebu/cpa-auth-provider), [Service Provider](https://github.com/ebu/cpa-service-provider), and [Client](https://github.com/ebu/cpa-client)) together with an interactive tutorial using [Jupyter](http://jupyter.org).

 Please note that the virtual machine image is about 3GB in size.
 Completing the setup steps below will take about 30-40 minutes.